Generic Name: pirfenidone (pir FEN i done)

 Pirfenidone is usually taken 3 times per day.
 Your dose needs will change over the first 15 days of your treatment.

-For the first week, you will take only 1 capsule at a time.
+For the first week, you will take only 1 capsule or tablet at a time.

-During the second week, you will take 2 capsules at a time.
+During the second week, you will take 2 capsules or tablets at a time.

-From the third week on, you will take 3 capsules at a time.
+From the third week on, you will take 3 capsules or tablets at a time.

 If you do stop taking pirfenidone for any reason, talk with your doctor before restarting the medicine.